FAQ about Compute Cloud

 You can create your first VM by following one of the scenarios described in Getting started with Compute Cloud.

-How do I get access to a VM?
+How do I access my VM?

 For more information, see VM network interfaces.